calcuis/gguf-core/README.md

 gguf s
 ```
 #### pdf analyzor (beta)
-You can now load your PDF file(s) straight for generating digested summary; try it out by:
+You can now load your PDF file(s) straight into the model for generating digested summary; try it out by:
 ```
 gguf p
 ```